Schedule of Adult Degree Program Classes

 Using such books as The Death of Ivan Ilych by Leo Tolstoy and A Grief Observed by C.S.
 Lewis, and films such as “Long Term Companion”, and “Charlotte’s Web”, we will analyze the complex set of human behaviors and feelings when confronting death and dying, and grieving in American society.
 The books and films will help us understand the social, emotional and practical aspect of death, including the treatment of AIDS, the hospice movement, and the role of funerals.
 We will also examine current thinking on ethical issues surrounding death and dying by using documentaries about living wills and health care.

 This course is designed to teach students the organization and structure needed to develop a formal portfolio of their alternative learning experiences in the workforce.
 Many adult students have done substantial learning through work experience.
-The ability to write a comprehensive and convincing documentation of these experiences is critical for positive evaluation and accreditation.
-This is a three-credit course, in addition to the 1 – 15 credits, which may be awarded for the Life Experience.
+The ability to write a comprehensive and convincing document of these experiences is critical for positive evaluation and award of credits.

 Adult Degree Program students who wish to enroll for independent research or fieldwork projects must pick up a proposal form at the ADP office, Carman Hall 128.
 Completed proposals signed by the full-time faculty supervisor and the department chair, must be submitted to the ADP office prior to registration; permission from ADP is required to register for the course.
 Be sure, when you set up the project with your supervisor that you arrange to meet on a regular basis to discuss your progress.
 You may register for up to nine (9) fieldwork credits in the Spring semester.